vishakha-ramani/inferno-autoscaler/docs/custom-metrics.md

 4. Ensure Prometheus is scraping the target

 ### Performance Issues
-Monitor optimization duration metrics to identify slow optimizations and potential bottlenecks.
+Monitor replica scaling metrics to identify scaling patterns and potential bottlenecks.